• Skip to main content

 Clean your home in under 30 minutes a day with this free Weekly Cleaning printable!

-Let the pumpkin soak for about 24 hours in the bleach solution.
+Step 3: Let the pumpkin soak for about 24 hours in the bleach solution.
 The pumpkin will soak up some of the bleach water.

-The bleach water will help kill off and prevent any bacteria or mold from growing on your pumpkin.
-You can carefully remove your pumpkin from the bleach water and dump out any water in the pumpkin.
+Note: The bleach water will help kill off and prevent any bacteria or mold from growing on your pumpkin.

-Wipe down the outside of the pumpkin and you can now use your pumpkin.
+Step 5: Wipe down the outside of the pumpkin and you can now use your pumpkin.
 Your pumpkin will be preserved and ready to make it through the Halloween holiday.

-I have heard some people say that they use a 50/50 bleach to water spray to spray down their pumpkin every couple of days, but I haven't tried it.
+Tips: I have heard some people say that they use a 50/50 bleach to water spray to spray down their pumpkin every couple of days, but I haven't tried it.

 It may just help preserve your pumpkin for a couple of extra days.
 If you want to preserve a carved pumpkin even longer you can always try spraying it down after doing the original bleach soak.